 The Board shall consider all relevant facts and circumstances in assessing the independence of Directors.
-As a foundation for such determinations, the Board has established the following guidelines.
-An Independent Director is a Director who:
+As a foundation for such determinations, the Board will consider if the Director:

-- has no personal loans from the Corporation, other than mortgage loans, credit cards and charge cards made in the ordinary course of business on substantially the same terms as those prevailing at the time for comparable transactions with nonaffiliated persons;
+- has personal loans from the Corporation, other than mortgage loans, credit cards and charge cards made in the ordinary course of business on substantially the same terms as those prevailing at the time for comparable transactions with non-affiliated persons;

-- (i) is not a current partner of a firm that is an internal or external auditor of the Corporation (including KPMG);
+- (i) is a current partner of a firm that is an internal or external auditor of the Corporation;

-- (ii) does not have an immediate family member who is a current partner of such a firm;
+- (ii) has an immediate family member who is a current partner of such a firm;

-- (iii) does not have an immediate family member who is a current employee of such a firm and personally works on the Corporation's audit; or
+- (iii) has an immediate family member who is a current employee of such a firm and personally works on the Corporation's audit; or

-- (iv) within the last three years, has not been and has not had an immediate family member who has been a partner or employee of such a firm and personally worked on the Corporation's audit within such time.
+- (iv) within the last three years, has been and has had an immediate family member who has been a partner or employee of such a firm and personally worked on the Corporation's audit within such time;

-- has not been an employee, partner or executive officer of any significant vendor or customer of the Corporation or any of its subsidiaries, or a pension, profit sharing or employee benefit plan sponsored by the Corporation that makes payments to, or receives payments from the Corporation in an amount that in any fiscal year exceeded the greater of $1 million, or 2% of such entity's consolidated gross revenues within the last three years;
+- has been an employee, partner, significant shareholder, or executive officer of any significant vendor or customer of the Corporation or any of its subsidiaries, or a pension, profit sharing or employee benefit plan sponsored by the Corporation that makes payments to, or receives payments from the Corporation in an amount that in any fiscal year exceeded the greater of $1 million, or 2% of such entity's consolidated gross revenues within the last three years;

-- does not hold cross-directorships or have significant links with other directors through involvement with other companies or entities; and
+- holds cross-directorships or has significant links with other directors through involvement with other companies or entities; and

 - About HSBC